-Advanced study of the many developments and trends in American and European art since 1945.
-This course will focus on such movements as abstract expressionism, pop, conceptual art, installation art, video, film and computer art with an understanding of the theoretical basis of those movements and the development of the art market during this period.
-Students will focus on significant primary reading in the field.
+A study of the many developments and trends in American art since 1945.
+This course will focus on major American movements and artists since World War II, with an emphasis on understanding the theoretical basis of those movements and the development of the art market during this period.
+Seminar format.
+Prerequisite: Admission into a School of Art and Art History graduate program or permission of instructor.